-Fact: As a market matures, customer acquisition costs rise significantly.
+Fact: As a market matures, customer acquisition costs will rise.
 Today, sports betting customer acquisition costs in the US are as close to zero as they'll ever be.

-Fact: Based on our experience, sports betting attracts younger customers than typical casino loyalty programs.
-When we integrated our sports book into Sun International, the average age on our sports book was 30% younger than the average loyalty program member.
+Fact: Sports betting attracts younger customers than typical casino loyalty programs.
+When we integrated our sports book into Sun International, the average age on our sports book was 30% younger than the average casino player.
 Read more about that here.